Ports & Shipping Terminals Physical Security Case Study – Amsterdam Ferry Terminal

 - Does not alarm in the presence of sea birds

-The algorithm was applied in January 2017 and following a six week test procedure, was deployed at the port in the locations marked in Figure 1.
+The algorithm was applied in January 2017 and following a six week test procedure, was deployed at the port in the locations marked in the image below.

 The Halo system has significantly outperformed all other systems evaluated at this location and the Authorities have opted to permanently install the system.
 The developed configuration has proven the system’s ability to: